Dakota State University students walking around campus

 Resources for Faculty

-DSU Faculty can find the Academic Integrity Disposition form in the ITS knowledge base.
+DSU Faculty can find the Academic Integrity Disposition form in the Informational Techonology Services (ITS) knowledge base.

 Academic Integrity Disposition Form